-In July 2013, we received an upfront payment of \$16 million in connection with the execution of the Agreement, and we are eligible to potentially receive over \$24 million in reimbursement of sponsored research and development activities during the initial two years of the collaboration.
+In July 2013, we received an upfront payment of \$16 million in connection with the execution of the Astellas Agreement.
+We are eligible to potentially receive over \$24 million in reimbursement of sponsored research and development activities during the initial two years of the collaboration.
+During the three months ended March 31, 2014, we recorded \$2.1 million of license revenue and \$3.2 million in reimbursement of sponsored research and development activities.
 Based on the achievement of pre-specified criteria, we may receive over \$250 million in milestone payments relating to the development and commercial launch of collaboration products, including up to \$112 million in development and commercial launch milestones for CK-2127107.
-We may also receive up to \$200 million in payments for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Agreement.
+We may also receive up to \$200 million in payments for achievement of pre-specified sales milestones related to net sales of all collaboration products under the Astellas Agreement.
 If Astellas commercializes any collaboration products, we will also receive royalties on sales of such collaboration products, including royalties ranging from the high single digits to the high teens on sales of products containing CK-2127107.
 In addition to these development, commercial launch and sales milestones, we may also receive payments for the achievement of pre-specified milestones relating to the joint research program.